bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 * app slug
 * file name

-If you call the relevant [Bitrise API endpoint](https://api-docs.bitrise.io/) with the specified parameters, a new code signing file object gets created.
+If you call the relevant [Bitrise API endpoint](https://api-docs.bitrise.io/) with the specified parameters, a new iOS code signing file object gets created.

 Example `curl` request:

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles' -d '{"upload_file_name":"sample.provisionprofile","upload_file_size":2047}'

 As you can see from the example response below, the file name, its size, slug and pre-signed upload url are retrieved (along with some attributes that you can modify).
-This pre-signed upload url is a temporary link which you will use to upload the code signing file to its destination.
+This pre-signed upload url is a temporary link which you will use to upload the iOS code signing file to its destination.

 Example response is: